glitterzhang/UdacityDeepLearning/Project1-BikingSharePrediction/Readme.md

 Neural_network_predict_bike_sharing.ipynb:
 This file is to implement neural network on bike sharing prediction project.

+requirements.txt:
+This files contains all the packages that you need to run this project.

 test.py:
 This file is the unitest file.